 So why is she at W&M?
-Because our cultural, economic, and intellectual exchanges date back to the 17th century.
+Because our cultural, economic and intellectual exchanges date back to the 17th century.

-Carayon is intrigued by history’s cross-cultural encounters: the communication, connection, and merging of peoples.
+Carayon is intrigued by history’s cross-cultural encounters: the communication, connection and merging of peoples.
 Little did she suspect how this theme would manifest itself in her own life.

 While studying at Université Paul Valery in Montpellier, Carayon met W&M students on exchange.
-Effusing with Tribe Pride, they told her about the College and its historic setting.
+Effusing with Tribe Pride, they told her about the university and its historic setting.
 Through one of them, Carayon contacted Professor James Axtell, whose book The European and the Indian inspired her to research interactions between colonists and Native Americans at Jamestown.
 As she learned more about the Historic Triangle, Carayon came to appreciate its rich tradition of cultural interchange--first fostered by encounters between native peoples, explorers, trappers, and merchants, and more recently embodied by students from around the globe.
 As one of more than 250 international students currently studying at the College, Carayon herself is a part of this exchange.